 Be on the Lookout

 As you start searching for a larger office, be sure to lookout for new locations that hit the market.
 New office spaces become vacant every day.

 It’s important to be vigilant to find the one that best suits your needs.
 These spaces fill up at the same rate that they become open, so keeping an eye on new listings will help you spot great deals and new opportunities as soon as they arise.

-As the U.S. Small Business Administration points out, you’ll want to consider many factors when choosing your new location, including:
+As the U.S. Small Business Administration, you’ll want to consider many factors when choosing your new location, including:

 - Neighborhood: rent prices, reputation, crime rates and foot traffic

 - Transportation: access to public transportation and parking

 - Zoning regulations: possible restrictions on proposed locations